Gender Equality in Advertising

 The article shared additional research conducted by the Geena Davis Institute on Gender in Media such as age, location, objectification and other features associated with prominent characters such as:

-In recognition of the growing concern for how women and girls were portrayed in the media, the Association of National Advertisers (ANA) and the Alliance for Family Entertainment (AFE) created the #SeeHer program.
+In recognition of the growing concern for how women and girls were portrayed in the media, the Association of National Advertisers (ANA) created the #SeeHer program.
 The program launched in June of 2016 after the White House identified unconscious gender bias as a leading issue. #SeeHer was established to improve the accurate portrayal of women and girls in media by 20% by 2020, the 100th anniversary of women gaining the right to vote in the U.S.

 Exhibit 1: Correlation between Gender Ad Scores, Brand Reputation, and Call-to-Action performance

 Work is now being done to expand this study to Multicultural groups to make sure people of all ethnicities are respectfully represented.
 ABX also worked with the #SeeHer team to apply these measures to the evaluation of TV content.
 Over 675 TV shows have been evaluated for their portrayal of women and girls with data being updated twice a year.